ImSkully/python-p2p-network/README.md

 All clientsided commands are executed with plain words, for serversided commands the global command deilimeter is used to recognize commands that should be encrypted with a payload and sent to the server with the respective request.
 This can be changed in the `shared.py` file.

 You can toggle debug outputs in `shared.py`.

+## Design Documentation
+For a detailed overview of the full system design and specification, along with usability of all features that exist, refer to the [Design Documentation available in the Wiki](https://github.com/ImSkully/python-p2p-network/wiki/Design-Documentation).